Magician-Blockchain/Magician-Scanning/README.md

     <img src="https://img.shields.io/badge/release-master-brightgreen.svg"/>
 </h1>

-Magician-Web3 is a blockchain development toolkit.
-It consists of two functions.
-One is to scan the blockchain and monitor the transactions according to the developer's needs.
-The other is some secondary packaging of web3j, which can reduce the workload of developers in some common scenarios.
+Magician-Web3 is a toolkit for scanning blockchains developed in Java, which can come in handy when we need some functionality in our programs, for example.

+- When an address receives ETH, a method in the program is automatically triggered and this transaction is passed into the method.

+- When a function of a contract is called (like ERC20 transfer), it automatically triggers a method in the program and passes this transaction to this method.
+It can even be triggered only when tokens are transferred to a specified address.

+- This toolkit can also be used when a program needs to keep a record of all transactions since the beginning of a block height.

 It is planned to support three chains, ETH (BSC, POLYGON, etc.), SOL and TRON

+In addition, some secondary packaging has been done for web3j to reduce the workload of developers in certain scenarios

 ## Running environment